Noroff-FEU-Assignments/project-exam-1-emilrh91/README.md

 ## Feedback

 Feedback is always appreciated!
 If you encounter any issues or have suggestions for improvement, please feel free to submit an issue or a pull request.
-Let's collaborate and make the Legal Insights website even better!